Become a Member

 Member of a club, national, regional or continental federation of UWMAF

 Be an active member of the club, National, Regional or Continental Federation

 There are many federations claiming to coordinate and control the martial arts in the world, most of these federations are either single martial arts-based federations or a loose accumulation of martial arts groups wanting to administer and provide services to their members.

-The United World Martial Arts Federation is different from others which inculcates the martial art and system of self-defence that originated hundreds of years ago in the respective countries origin but was greatly influenced by an even older tradition from China and others countries.
-We are not interested in Olympic participation or recognition just yet but rather the preservation of traditional and sport martial arts with all martial artist treated equally and fairly.
+The United World Martial Arts Federation is different from others which inculcates the martial art and system of self-defence that originated hundreds of years ago in the respective country's origin but was greatly influenced by an even older tradition from China and other countries.
+We are not interested in Olympic participation or recognition just yet but rather the preservation of traditional and sports martial arts with all martial artists treated equally and fairly.
 Most of all not losing the values and benefits of Martial Arts.

 What is the purpose and goal of UWMAF?

 The ultimate purpose of UWKF is not physical prowess or the winning of matches, but the development of balance, harmony and spiritual and physical strength through strict, unification, development, preparation and fair participation in traditional based sports activities in order to develop the human being into an asset for society through fair and equal participation after proper preparation in a unified manner catering for all disciplines and all martial arts competition formats under the strict ambit of traditional karate.
 Karate schools you in natural, effortless action, and imbues you with an openness, peace and wholeness of character that vastly enrich day-to-day life.

 What is the UWMAF?